Dyslexia

 Audiobooks provide another avenue for auditory learning.
 They can be used in conjunction with physical books to aid in comprehension and enjoyment of reading.
 Benefits include:

-1. Increased Exposure: Audiobooks can give students access to a wider range of books, including ones that might be above their current reading level, thereby exposing them to more complex language and ideas.
+1. Increased exposure: Audiobooks can give students access to a wider range of books, including ones that might be above their current reading level, thereby exposing them to more complex language and ideas.

-2. Comprehension Skills: Listening to audiobooks can help improve comprehension skills, as students can focus on the meaning of the text without the added challenge of decoding.
+2. Comprehension skills: Listening to audiobooks can help improve comprehension skills, as students can focus on the meaning of the text without the added challenge of decoding.

 Assistive Technology